Green home

 A green home is a type of house designed to be environmentally sustainable.
 Green homes focus on the efficient use of "energy, water, and building materials".
 A green home may use sustainably sourced, environmentally friendly, and/or recycled building materials.
+This includes materials like reclaimed wood, recycled metal, and low VOC (volatile organic compound) paints.
+Additionally, green homes often prioritize energy efficiency by incorporating features, such as high-performance insulation, energy-efficient appliances, and smart home technologies that monitor and optimize energy usage.
+Water conservation is another important aspect, with green homes often featuring water-saving fixtures, rainwater harvesting systems, and grey water recycling systems to reduce water waste.
 It may include sustainable energy sources such as solar or geothermal, and be sited to take maximum advantage of natural features such as sunlight and tree cover to improve energy efficiency.

 Elements

 No government standards define what constitutes a green remodel, beyond non-profit certification.
 In general, a green home is a house that is built or remodeled in order to conserve "energy or water; improve indoor air quality; use sustainable, recycled or used materials; and produce less waste in the process."
 This may include buying more energy-efficient appliances or employing building materials that are more efficient in managing temperature.

+A green home often incorporates design elements that maximize natural lighting and ventilation, reducing the need for artificial lighting and HVAC systems.
+Additionally, sustainable landscaping practices, such as native plantings and rainwater harvesting systems, can further enhance the eco-friendliness of the property.
+Integration of renewable energy sources like solar panels can also contribute to the overall sustainability of the home, reducing reliance on non-renewable energy sources and decreasing greenhouse gas emissions.
+In essence, a green home strives to minimize its environmental impact throughout its lifecycle, from construction to daily operation and eventual disposal or repurposing of materials.

 History

 United States

 In the United States, the green building movement began in the 1970s, after the price of oil began to increase sharply.
 In response, researchers began to look into more energy efficient systems.

 Nevertheless, individuals required persistence to navigate the bewildering array of incomplete and imperfect information that was the wilderness frontier of what is now known as green building.
 In 1999, Richard and Katherine Homan began building Dallas, Texas' first comprehensive green home.

-It took until 2012 for the city to issue a proclamation for having the city’s first comprehensive green home.
+It took until 2012 for the city to issue a proclamation for having the city's first comprehensive green home.

 Many organizations were founded in the 1990s to promote green buildings.
 Some organizations worked to improve consumer knowledge so that they could have more green homes.
 The International Code Council and the National Association of Home Builders began working in 2006 to create a "voluntary green home building standard".

 The Energy Policy Act was enacted in 2005, which allowed tax reductions for homeowners who could show the use of energy efficient changes to their homes, such as solar panels and other solar-powered devices.